Les pêcheurs de perles: Early revivals

 The opera received its British premiere on 22 April 1887, at London's Royal Opera House, Covent Garden, under the title Leila.
 The part of Nadir was sung by Paul Lhérie, the original Don José in the 1875 Carmen.
 Press reactions were muted; The Timess music critic found much of the music incompatible with the exotic setting—the hymn to Brahma was, he suggested, reminiscent of a Lutheran chorale.
 The Observers reporter found "no trace of genuine inspiration", and drew unfavourable comparisons with Carmen.
 When Covent Garden repeated the production in May 1889, the Princess of Wales and other members of the British royal family were present.
 The Manchester Guardians correspondent praised the singers but found that the work "becomes weaker and weaker as it goes on".

 Les pêcheurs returned to Paris on 20 April 1889, when it was performed—in Italian—at the Théâtre de la Gaîté.
 Despite a distinguished cast—Emma Calvé, Jean-Alexandre Talazac and Lhérie, now a baritone, in the role of Zurga—critical reviews were no more enthusiastic than those which had greeted the original performances.
 Le Ménestrel excused Bizet on account of his youth, while The Manchester Guardians report summed up the Parisian view of the work as "almost entirely lacking in ... boldness & originality".
 On 24 April 1893 Carvalho revived the work, in French, at the Opéra-Comique, its first performance at what would later become its regular home.

-Productions continued to proliferate in Europe, and further afield; on 25 August 1893 the opera received its American premiere in Philadelphia.
+Productions continued to proliferate in Europe, and further afield; on 25 August 1893 the opera received its American premiere at the Grand Opera House in Philadelphia.
 Two-and-a-half years later, on 11 January 1896, the first two acts were performed at the New York Metropolitan Opera (the "Met"), as part of a programme that included Jules Massenet's one-act opera La Navarraise.
 The cast was led by Calvé and the Italian baritone Mario Ancona.

 The Met's first complete staging of the opera came 20 years later, on 13 November 1916, when a star cast that included Enrico Caruso, Frieda Hempel and Giuseppe De Luca gave three performances.
 According to W. H. Chase in the Evening Sun, the act 1 duet "brought down the house in a superb blending of the two men's voices"; later, in "Je crois entendre encore", Caruso "did some of the most artistic singing in plaintive minor".
 In The Sun, W. J. Henderson, praised Hempel for her "ravishing upper tones", Da Luca was "a master of the delicate finish", and the bass Léon Rothier, in the small part of Nourabad, "filled Bizet's requirements perfectly".